Range Trading

 What Is Range Trading?

-The setup begins with identifying a clear trading range.
-Price should have tested both the support and resistance levels at least twice, confirming them as meaningful boundaries.
-The range should be wide enough to produce profits after accounting for the bid-ask spread and any commissions.
+The setup begins with identifying a clear, well-defined trading range.
+Price should have tested both the support and resistance levels at least twice, confirming them as meaningful boundaries rather than arbitrary lines.
+The range should be wide enough to produce profits after accounting for the bid-ask spread, commissions, and slippage.
+A practical rule of thumb is that the range width should be at least three to five times the typical spread or commission cost per round trip.

 Entries are timed using oscillator signals at the boundaries.
-A buy trigger might be RSI dropping below 30 when price touches range support.
+A buy trigger might be the Relative Strength Index (RSI) dropping below 30 when price touches range support, signaling short-term oversold conditions within the broader equilibrium.
 A sell trigger might be RSI rising above 70 when price reaches range resistance.
-Candlestick patterns at the boundaries add confirmation.
+Stochastic oscillators and Bollinger Bands serve similar functions.
+Candlestick reversal patterns at the boundaries, such as hammer formations at support or shooting stars at resistance, add confirmation and improve entry timing.

 The primary risk is a breakout that ends the range.
-Every range eventually breaks, and a trader caught on the wrong side of a breakout can face quick, significant losses.
-Tight stops beyond the range boundaries limit this damage.
+Every range eventually resolves, and a trader caught on the wrong side of a genuine breakout can face rapid, significant losses.
+Tight stops beyond the range boundaries limit this damage but introduce another problem: false breakouts.

-False breakouts are common at range boundaries and can stop out range traders prematurely.
-Some traders use a "zone" approach rather than a precise level, allowing a small buffer beyond the boundary before considering the range broken.
-Others wait for a close beyond the boundary rather than reacting to intraday violations.
+False breakouts are common at range boundaries and can stop out range traders prematurely before price reverses back into the range.
+Some practitioners use a "zone" approach rather than a precise level, allowing a small buffer beyond the boundary before considering the range broken.
+Others wait for a daily close beyond the boundary rather than reacting to intraday violations, which filters out much of the noise.

 Frequently Asked Questions